tqtezos/stablecoin/docs/specification.md

     transferring, minting, burning and receiving tokens by removing them from whitelist.
   - There are no clear requirements yet.
 It can be modified or even removed.

+Additionally, the contract inherits the **operator** role from FA2.
+This role is "local" to a particular address.
+Each address can have any number of operators and be an operator of any number of addresses.

 ## Ledger